darahea/joule_extensibility/tutorials/products/step4/index.md

 ![image](assets/preview.png)

-*The project with the fetch product sdialog function added*
+*The project with the fetch product dialog function added*

 ## Steps